fountainstudios/AIMakecodeMarkdown/SustainableFarming_ACT3.md

 ### @explicitHints true
 ### @flyoutOnly 0

-# Activity 3 – Professional Tracker.
+# Activity 3 – Predictive analysis.

 ## Step 1
 We now need to code the AI that is going to find the best planting locations.